 She then earned a Master of Accountancy degree and worked as a CPA for 9 years.
-During that time, she helped found and run a community-wide organization for “20s and 30s” called NJOY (Nashville Jewish Organization for Young-adults), joined a Reform synagogue named Congregation Micah and served on its Board of Trustees for three years and as treasurer on the inaugural Nashville community board of Vanderbilt Hillel.
+During that time, she helped found and run a community-wide organization for “20s and 30s” called NJOY (Nashville Jewish Organization for Young-adults), joined a Reform synagogue named Congregation Micah and served on its Board of Trustees for three years and as treasurer on the inaugural Nashville community board of Vanderbilt University Hillel.
 She regularly attended the URJ Kallah (Adult Study Retreat), as well as regional and national Union for Reform Judaism (URJ) “Biennial” conventions.

 Rabbi Nicole initiated a year-round food drive at Congregation Micah (and at other Jewish organizations in Nashville) called You Can Help, and created and led a year-long series of discussions for 20s and 30s called The Jacob Project, which won the URJ’s Belin Outreach Award in 2007.

 Falling in love with Jewish study, she took local classes in Talmud and Mishnah.
-In 2007, Nicole began rabbinical school at Hebrew Union College (HUC).
+In 2007, Rabbi Nicole began rabbinical school at Hebrew Union College (HUC).

-During her time at HUC, Nicole taught at the Cincinnati Reform Jewish High School, worked at Sabra Hebrew-Immersion Day Camp in Maryland, served as rabbinic intern at her home congregation in Nashville (approx. 500 families) and as a student rabbi of several smaller congregations, and completed two units (400 hours each) of Clinical Pastoral Education at hospitals in Cincinnati.
+During her time at HUC, Rabbi Nicole taught at the Cincinnati Reform Jewish High School, worked at Sabra Hebrew-Immersion Day Camp in Maryland, served as rabbinic intern at her home congregation in Nashville (approx. 500 families) and as a student rabbi of several smaller congregations, and completed two units (400 hours each) of Clinical Pastoral Education at hospitals in Cincinnati.

-As well as combining a 7-week internship at Temple Micah in Washington, D.C. as part of the Tisch Rabbinical Fellowship, Nicole undertook a three-year fellowship, awarded to only five students in every HUC class, which offered extra-curricular programming focused on developing rabbis who think constantly and creatively about what vibrant synagogue life could look like in the 21st century.
+She also completed a 7-week internship at Temple Micah in Washington, D.C. as part of the Tisch Rabbinical Fellowship, a three-year fellowship awarded to only five students in every HUC class.
+The Tisch Fellowship offers extra-curricular programming focused on developing rabbis who think constantly and creatively about what vibrant synagogue life could look like in the 21st century.
 Rabbi Nicole continues to attend Tisch Fellowship alumni retreats and programs.
 She was honored to receive three academic prizes during her years at HUC: two for achieving the highest academic standing in the class, and one prize for excellence in Midrash.